Is the Chase Sapphire Reserve Worth A $550 Annual Fee?

 This card offers primary rental insurance.
 Most cards offer secondary insurance which is based off your personal insurance, whereas Chase covers things for cardholders.
 Then there are some discounts at Avis, Silvercar, and National, ranging from 20% to 30%.
 Plus the possibility of free weekends and complimentary upgrades.

-For some people, this is pretty valuable.
+For some people, this is valuable.
 But since Chase now has a partnership with Lyft, that may cannibalize the car rental benefits.
+Subjective benefit.

 The listed value is $240 (Lyft Pink normally costs $20 per month).
 Some people will get $0 added benefit, while others will get hundreds in benefits.
-Fans of Uber won’t be pleased.
+Fans of Uber won’t be pleased but they probably prefer American Express over Chase.

 Value: $0-240 minimum

 The other latest update: Reserve cardholders will get a $60 annual credit for Doordash, plus a free two-year Dashpass membership.
 (Dashpass gives free delivery and a ~25% reduction in service fees.)
 Both benefits are slated to expire 12/31/2021 and the 2-year value is listed as $360.
 The annual credit is nice because of its flexibility, although not everyone has Doordash available in their local area.
-Dashpass is less useful–in my experience so far, it only reduces Doordash’s costs to the equivalent of going to the restaurant in person.
+Dashpass is less useful--in my experience so far, it only reduces Doordash’s costs to the equivalent of going to the restaurant in person.
 It isn’t a real “added” benefit for me, although I almost never use the service to begin with.
+Sometimes Doordash has exclusive deals or discount codes to make things more worthwhile.

 The Chase Sapphire Reserve has extreme variance depending on individual spending.
 The minimum value is currently $360 (via credits) versus the $550 fee.
 The remaining $-190 may or may not be easy to overcome.